dahn-kim/code-challenges/README.md

-# code-challenges
+# Python code challenges aka final exam

-This codes are my code answers to the python coding exam by Shortcut Catalyst Programming course.
+These codes are my code answers to the python coding exam by Shortcut Catalyst Programming course.

 ### The exam consited of two parts:
 1. theory exam submitted via Google sheet